Expired Inspection Ticket in New York: Fines and Fixes

 How Much is a Ticket for an Expired Inspection?
 Fines and Fees

-The fine for an expired inspection ticket depends on how long the sticker has been expired.
+The fine for an expired or uninspected vehicle ticket in New York depends on how long the sticker has been expired.
+An uninspected vehicle ticket (issued under VTL 306(b)) falls into two categories:

 Here’s what you can expect: